lamassuiot/lamassu-compose/README.md

 ```

 4. All the services in Lamassu are secured with TLS.
 For testing and development purposes self signed certificates can be used.
-These certificates can be automatically created running the `compose-builder/gen-self-signed-certs.sh` script.
-First provide the next environment variables used by the script:
+These certificates can be automatically created running the `gen-self-signed-certs.sh` script.
+In order to do so, first provide the next environment variables used by the script:
 ```
 export C=ES
 export ST=Guipuzcoa